anotherhadi/wtui-components/README.md

 The `asciimoji` package is a collection of emojis made from ASCII characters.
 From [asciimoji.com](https://asciimoji.com)

-You can found an example with and without options [here](https://github.com/anotherhadi/wtui-components/blob/main/asciimoji/example/main.go)
+You can found an example [here](https://github.com/anotherhadi/wtui-components/blob/main/asciimoji/example/main.go)

 ### Asciitext